 Mishima is a technique of inlaying slip, underglaze, or even clay into a contrasting clay body, the main clay body of the pottery piece.
 This technique allows for extremely fine, intricate design work with hard, sharp edges that can be difficult to reliably replicate in any other way.

-Although we know this technique by the name “mishima”, it is quite misleading.
+Although we know this technique by the name “mishima”, the term is misleading.
 Mishima is actually a city in Japan.

 Although many Japanese pottery techniques are called after their city of origin or the family name of the first practitioners (i.e. Raku), this is not the case with mishima.